ahmadiehsan/personal_docs/docs/data_science/features_and_data/data_cleaning/handling_imbalanced_data.md

       - Tomek links
       - Cluster centroids

-- **Handling imbalanced datasets in machine learning models:** Such as modifying cost function, or modified batching in deep learning models.
+- **Handling imbalanced datasets in machine learning models**: Such as modifying cost function, or modified batching in deep learning models.

 ## SMOTE (Oversampling)